United Kingdom in the Soviet–Afghan War: Background

 Britain had fought in Afghanistan in the nineteenth and twentieth centuries.
 British paranoia of Tsarist Russia's threat against British India – the so-called Great Game brought Afghanistan into the fray.
 Britain intended to gain control over the Emirate of Afghanistan, and as a result, three major wars were fought there; the first in 1842 which ended in a humiliating withdrawal.
 The second was fought in 1879 which ended in British ally Abdur Rahman Khan being installed as puppet with the Durand Line being established by 1893.
 The third was fought in 1919 in which Afghanistan attempted to invade India.
 Although they were repelled, Afghanistan did secure independence but a new diplomatic mission was secured so that it could act as a buffer state between the British empire in India and the new Soviet empire.
 In effect, Britain controlled Afghanistan's foreign policy and paid the government to maintain stability.
 This lasted well into the 1940s until the independence of both Pakistan and India in 1947.

-After the 1940s Britain then played very little in the role of Afghan politics, and this opened the door for the Soviet Union's involvement.
+After the 1940s, Britain played a very little role in Afghan politics, and this opened the door for the Soviet Union's involvement.
 In the 1960s the new People's Democratic Party of Afghanistan (PDPA), a Marxist–Leninist political party was founded and supported by the Soviets.
 The PDPA, led by Mohammed Daoud Khan had taken power in the 1973 Afghan coup d'état by overthrowing the monarchy of King Zahir Shah.
 However Daoud Khan was overthrown six years later in the Saur revolution which took Moscow by surprise, who preferred that the pro-Soviet Daoud Khan stay in power.

 Discontent fermented amongst the people of Afghanistan, and anti-government revolts in March, June and August took place after the revolution had ended.
 The Soviets were keen to get in and stabilise the country citing the Brezhnev Doctrine as a basis for their intervention.
-Brezhnev and other Soviet leaders believed that the West were behind the uprisings in Afghanistan in the context of the Cold war, and the rebellions were seen in Moscow as the first stage of an alleged Western plot to instigate rebellions or 'Jihad' in Soviet Central Asia where the majority of the population was Muslim.
+Brezhnev and other Soviet leaders believed that the West were behind the uprisings in Afghanistan in the context of the Cold War, and the rebellions were seen in Moscow as the first stage of an alleged Western plot to instigate rebellions or 'Jihad' in Soviet Central Asia where the majority of the population was Muslim.
 On Christmas Day 1979, the USSR began its military occupation of Afghanistan.

-In May 1979, Margaret Thatcher became the British Prime Minister with a reputation for being firmly anti-Soviet.
+In May 1979, Margaret Thatcher became the British Prime Minister, and had a reputation for being firmly anti-Soviet.
 The nickname 'The Iron Lady' was first coined in an article in the Soviet military newspaper Red Star.
-British officials were concerned about the possibility that Moscow might subsequently exploit opportunities to destabilise fragile South Asian states to expand its influence within them.
-British concern was not with neighbouring Pakistan, but the ongoing revolution in Iran and the potential hijack by the Iranian Communist Party – the Tudeh.
+British officials were concerned about the possibility that Moscow might subsequently exploit opportunities to destabilize fragile South Asian states to expand its influence within them.
+British concern was not with neighboring Pakistan, but the ongoing revolution in Iran and the potential hijack by the Iranian Communist Party – the Tudeh.
 Thatcher saw détente as a sham which enabled the Soviet bloc to wage the Cold War by other means, and professed in her memoirs that their intervention in Afghanistan came as no surprise.